+SAFETY - EMERGENCY BACKUP

+Importance: Essential

+'code blacks' is critical.

+ssive behaviour manaç

+olescent facility needs t

-SAFETY - EMERGENCY BACKUP Importance: Essential Access to help for 'code blacks' is critical.
-These incidents require back up from psych nurses specifically trained in aggressive behaviour management.
-A response is needed within 5 minutes; therefore the adolescent facility needs to be located where appropriate help is available.
-THE PARK REDLAND CAFTU ROGERS ST MEAKIN PARK Service currently Code black response Major weakness.
-Not Proximity to the adult After hours code black acute unit and hospital receives code black may be offered from access to this site is an near enough to mental campus is favourable in support from ETR and hospital security health unit outstanding issue this regard Medium Secure staff Size of the campus High security service makes fast code black does not provide code response from adult black response mental health staff Code black response unlikely might be compromised at Orford drive site As ETR is replaced by community care units and in time medium secure is downsized the maintenance code black response may not be assured
+REDLAND THE PARK CAFTU ROGERS ST MEAKIN PARK

+Proximity to the adult acute unit and hospital campus is favourable in this regard Service currently receives code black support from ETR and Medium Secure staff High security service does not provide code black response Code black response might be compromised at Orford drive site As ETR is replaced by community care units and in time medium secure is downsized the maintenance code black response may not be assured Code black response may be offered from hospital security Size of the campus makes fast code black response from adult mental health staff unlikely After hours code black access to this site is an outstanding issue Major weakness.
+Not near enough to mental health unit

+PHYSICAL HAZARDS

-PHYSICAL HAZARDS li mportance: Nice to Hav re Avoid: brid ges, high buildings, clif fs, multi-storey car park ks, bridges, main roads s, train lines REDLAND REDLAND THE PARK CAFTU ROGERS ST MEAKIN PARK Some main roads Train line and Train line and Multistorey car park Some high buildings Some distance f located in vicinity abandoned buildings located on hospital and other physical these things located in vicinity campus hazards located in the Other physical hazards vicinity in the vicinity
+Ir mportance: Nice to Hav r e

+Avoid: brid ges, high buildings, clif fs, multi-storey car parl ks, bridges, main roads s, train lines

+REDLAND THE PARK CAFTU ROGERS ST MEAKIN PARK

+Some main roads Train line and Multistorey car park Some high buildings Some distance from

+located in vicinity abandoned buildings located on hospital and other physical these things

+located in vicinity campus hazards located in the

+Other physical hazards vicinity

+in the vicinity